-The Spangled Flower Beetle is a Scarab Beetle resembles a bee in flight, but acts like all other flower-loving beetles when it lands.
+The Spangled Flower Beetle resembles a bee when flying, but acts like all other flower-loving beetles when it lands.

-This grubs of this beetle can be found in ant nests.
-They emerge as adults in late summer, overwinter and make another appearance in the spring of the next year.
+The grubs of this beetle can be found in ant nests.
+They emerge as adults in late summer, seek shelter to ride out the winter, and make another appearance in the spring of the next year.
 Both larvae and adults are nocturnal, but adults may sometimes active during the daytime.

 Scientific Name: Euphoria sepulcralis